arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock GRAPHKSP_04_Aberdeen_to_Toronto

-Or, we can use the attribute *travelTime* that connections have to take into account which connections are quicker:
+We can use the attribute *travelTime* that connections have as edge weights to take into account which connections are quicker:

     @startDocuBlockInline GRAPHKSP_05_StAndrews_to_Cologne
     @EXAMPLE_ARANGOSH_OUTPUT{GRAPHKSP_05_StAndrews_to_Cologne}